m0ham3dx/mx-Quantum-Computing-Primer/README.md

 These are going to links to resources which have a simplified explanation of QC, which are not math heavy.
 With a greater focus on videos rather than papers.

+1. [Youtube - Quantum Physics made simple - Wave-Particle Duality Animation](https://youtu.be/Xmq_FJd1oUQ) - Animation describing the dual behavior of a particle as both a wave and a particle

 # 🎛️ FUNDAMENTAL PRINCIPLES OF QC

 These prinicples will be all in illustratins and diagramatic form.
 These diagrams will be either native github `mermaid` diagrams or external sources

 ## Definition of `Quantum`

+Quantum(*Singular*) or Quanta(*Plural*) [defined](http://physicsbuzz.physicscentral.com/2018/02/just-what-is-quantum.html) as the smallest and simplest unit of something.
+In the case of Quantum Mechanics / Quantum Physics, it refers to a particle

 ## Quantum Physics